-In July 2001, the first 'Editor's Note' was written and the website started its mission of providing news about the L-1011 operation, not only in Portugal where another example joined YES Linhas Aéreas Charter fleet - making a total of four aircraft in Portugal from three distinct operators - but also marking the end of scheduled operations of Delta Air Lines' L-1011s.
+In July 2001, the first editorial was published and the website started its mission of providing news about the L-1011 operation, not only in Portugal where another example joined YES Linhas Aéreas Charter's fleet - making a total of four aircraft in Portugal, from three distinct operators - but also marking the end of scheduled operations of Delta Air Lines' L-1011's.

 In the beginning of 2004, the portuguese aviation newspaper "Take-Off" wrote a comprehensive article about the L-1011 and its history in Portugal that made me reactivate the website.
 A temporary version with a lighter structure was put online.
-On the 15th of January, the "Portuguese Lockheed L-1011 TriStar Information Center" was the first media to announce LUZair as the new operator of the two L-1011s phased out from Air Luxor.
+On the 15th of January, the "Portuguese L-1011 TriStar Information Center" was the first media to announce Luzair as the new operator of the two L-1011's phased out from Air Luxor.
 Although professional media were initially skeptical about the veracity of that information, the confirmation came a few weeks later.
 In February, a new domain 'tristar500.net' and the option for a paid hosting service - instead of depending on free providers with limited resources - gave bigger wings to the website.
-A complete new design was unveiled and the decision to use Portuguese as the sole language was taken so it would take less time to write news and updates.
-A "TriStar500.net" logo was displayed on the upper left corner and the respective name was adopted.
+A complete new design was unveiled, a new logo was displayed and the "TriStar500.net" name was adopted.
 After these changes and with the addition of a new L-1011 operator in Portugal, the website would definitely take-off for its best and most dynamic years.

-In 2007, with a hosting service offered on behalf of "AirSim/simFlight", the current design was tested with simplicity in mind.
+In 2007, with a hosting service offered on behalf of "AirSim" and "simFlight", the current website design was tested with simplicity in mind.
 With the end of Microsoft Frontpage - which was used until then - it was unpractical to keep the previous site which was supposed to be dynamic.
-A PHP platform was considered but concerns about security led to a compromised model with plain HTML pages for static information while running a blog for the news.
-The language changed from Portuguese to English and the sections of the website were slowly added at the same time texts were being translated and created.
-The new "TriStar500.net" was ready in July, just a few days before I started my professional career in aviation with an airline flying the L-1011.
-Although this fact had the potential to give a new breath to the website, the truth was that professional secrecy had the opposite effect.
-With the start of Hajj operation in the last months of 2007, a travel blog was set up to share that experience.
-After the end of the Hajj, more flight reports as a L-1011 crew member were added.
+A PHP platform was considered but concerns about security led to a compromised solution with plain HTML pages for static information while running a blog for the news and general information on the L-1011.
+Everything was ready in July, just a few days before I started my professional career in aviation with an airline flying the L-1011.